garrandall/popular-music-data/tracks/the-whole-world-outkast-killer-mike.md

 Throw a curl in it
 Dread that nappy shit up, throw a shell in it
-Whatever floats your boat, or finds your lost remote And this for dem niggaz workin at the airpo't who got laid off, I take my shades off
+Whatever floats your boat, or finds your lost remote And this for dem niggas workin at the airpo't who got laid off, I take my shades off
 If you look straight in my eyes, you still might see a disguise Because the whole, whole, world, world